Patio Ponds, Pools, and Fountains – Water Features for Outdoor Rooms

 Patio and garden fountains are made from materials that include resin, stone, fibreglass, ceramic, stainless steel, brass, and copper, and they come in three different types or categories.

 - Spray fountains

 - Splash fountains

 Spray fountains use assorted fountain heads and will send water upwards in various shapes and heights.
 They produce anything from small lacy mists to massive water columns.

-Wall or spill fountains sends a lone stream of water from a fountainhead falling into a pool, or into a series of tiered decorative troughs.
+Spill fountains send a lone stream of water from a fountain-head into a pool or into a series of tiered decorative troughs.

 © 2011 viryabo